joshmcintosh/BYOA-Cloud-Compute/README.md

-# SENG-371-Project-2
+# BYOA Cloud Compute Framework
 Live use case for BYOA cloud compute framework (ccf).
+This project is not meant to be a stable cloud compute server.
+It was created as a class project, and despite having basic functionality is still very rough.

 ## Production Environment
 Deployment is automatically handled by Travis-ci and Heroku.
 Due to the nature of this project up-time is *not* guaranteed as the server may be spun-down by the owner when it is not needed.